ragardner/tksheet/docs/DOCUMENTATION.md

         - `"delete_rows"` when a user has deleted rows.
         - `"move_columns"` when a user has dragged and dropped columns.
         - `"move_rows"` when a user has dragged and dropped rows.
     - `"<<SheetRedrawn>>"` emitted whenever the sheet GUI was refreshed (redrawn).
-The data for this event will be different than the usual event data, it is simply:
+The data for this event will be different than the usual event data, it is:
         - `{"sheetname": name of your sheet, "header": bool True if the header was redrawn, "row_index": bool True if the index was redrawn, "table": bool True if the the table was redrawn}`
     - `"<<SheetSelect>>"` encompasses all select events and emits the same event as `"<<SheetModified>>"` but with the event name: `"select"`.
     - `"<<Copy>>"` emitted when a Sheet copy e.g. `<Control-c>` was performed and will have the `eventname` `"copy"`.